paulocsanz/arraystring/README.md

 But that becomes less true as you increase the array size, `CacheString` occuppies a full cache line, 255 bytes is the maximum we accept - `MaxString` and it's probably already slower than heap based strings of that size (like in `std::string::String`)

-There are other stack based strings out there, they generally can have "unlimited" capacity (heap allocate), but the stack based size is defined by the library implementor, we go through a different route by implementing a string based in a generic array.
+There are other stack based strings out there, they generally can have "unlimited" capacity using small string optimizations, but the stack based size is defined by the library implementor.
+We go through a different route by implementing a string based in a generic array.

-Array based strings always occupies the full space in memory, so they may use more memory (although in the stack) than dynamic strings.
+Be aware that array based strings always occupy the full space in memory, so they may use more memory (although in the stack) than dynamic strings.

 ## Features